josephg/ShareJS/README.md

 Server-side and client unit tests are run with `grunt test`.
 For in-browser tests fire up `grunt test:server` and go to `http://localhost:3000`.
-You can also run the browser tests in [PhantomJS](http://phantomjs.org/) by using `grunt test:phantom`.
+You can also run the browser tests in [PhantomJS](http://phantomjs.org/) using `grunt test:phantom`.
+Passing the debug option (`-d`) to the phantom tests shows the communication between client and server.
 You can run single tests using [mocha](http://visionmedia.github.io/mocha/).

 All tests are located under the `test` directory.
 Browser tests are contained in